shaack/reboot-cms/README.md

 Folder: `/local/blocks`

 A `Block` is a mostly horizontal section in an `Article`.

-Examples for `Blocks` are
-- `jumbotron`, renders a Bootstrap Jumbotron
-- `markdown`, renders Mardown
-- `navbar`, renders a Bootstrap Navbar
+Blocks are written in PHP.
+They can also be called section templates.

-Example for the "jumbotron" `Block` which was used in the `Article` above.
+The code for the "jumbotron" `Block` which was used in the `Article` above, looks like this:
 ``` php
 <div class="container">
     <div class="jumbotron">